 Abdomen and Pelvis CT

-An Abdomen or Pelvis CT scan utilizes IV contrast to illuminate vessels and organs within the abdominal cavity.
+An Abdomen and/or Pelvis CT scan is utilized to check for any abnormalities in the abdominal cavity.

 Who performs the procedure?

 The procedure is performed by a CT Technologist with the assistance of a Radiologist.

 This procedure is performed to display and distinguish many different types of tissue in the same region, including bone, muscle, soft tissue and blood vessels.
 It helps to evaluate if there are any abnormities within the abdomen or pelvis.

 The procedure is performed in the CT Department of UIC, located at 419 West Redwood St., Suite 110, Baltimore, MD, 21201.

 Yes, there are preps for this procedure.
 If you have a morning appointment, you should not eat or drink from midnight to the time of your appointment.
 If you have an appointment after 12:00 p.m., you should not eat or drink 4 hours prior to the exam.
 Routine medication can be taken.